 Failure to properly pay the sales and use taxes on a totaled automobile when the insured retains the salvage.
 The personal automobile policy forms provide for the payment of the applicable state and local sales and use tax when the insurer settles a claim by paying the actual cash value of the automobile.
 Examiners frequently find insurers fail to pay these taxes when the insured retains the salvage.
 There is nothing in any of the policies that excludes payment of these taxes when the insured retains the salvage.
 The insurer should review its claim handling guidelines to ensure that the proper payments are being made.
-NOTE: The current rate is 4.15%.
+NOTE: The tax rate has increased beginning July 1, 2013.
+The rate from July 1, 2015, to June 30, 2016 is 4.1%.
+On July 1, 2016, the rate becomes 4.15%.
 (See § 58.1-2402 of the Code of Virginia.)
 The minimum sales and use tax is \$75.00 unless the vehicle is listed as one of the exemptions set forth in § 58.1-2403 of the Code of Virginia.
-(See § 58.1-2400 et seg. of the Code of Virginia for more information.)
+(See § 58.1-2400 et seq. of the Code of Virginia for more information.)

 Failure to handle Uninsured Motorist (UM) claims correctly.
-The standard private passenger automobile and commercial automobile policies in Virginia provide that UMPD coverage is excess over any other property coverage applicable to the vehicle.
-Accordingly, claims involving property damage caused by an uninsured motorist (as defined in § 38.2-2206 of the Code) should be paid first under any physical damage/other property coverage, applying the appropriate deductible, applicable to the motor vehicle.

-- (1) For example, if an insured has collision coverage with a \$500 deductible sustains \$1,000 of collision damage caused by a known uninsured motorist, the insurer pays \$500 under the collision coverage (\$1000 less \$500) and \$500 under the UMPD coverage.
-In contrast, if the uninsured motorist is unknown, the insurer pays \$500 under the collision coverage and \$300 under the UMPD coverage (\$500 less the \$200 UMPD deductible). - (2) If the insured has no collision coverage, all damage is paid under UMPD coverage.
-If the uninsured motorist is unknown, then the insurer applies the \$200 UMPD deductible. - (3) If the insured has collision coverage with a \$100 deductible and damage of \$1000, the insurer first pays the collision coverage after applying the \$100 deductible (\$900 paid) and then pays \$100 under UMPD (if the uninsured motorist is known) or pays nothing (\$0) under UMPD if the uninsured motorist is unknown. - (See § 38.2-2206 of the Code of Virginia.)
+The standard private passenger automobile and commercial automobile policies in Virginia provide that UMPD coverage is excess over any other physical damage coverage applicable to the vehicle.
+Accordingly, claims involving an uninsured motorist should be paid first under the physical damage coverage after applying the appropriate deductible, if that coverage has been purchased.
+If the UMPD deductible is less than the physical damage deductible, the difference between the two deductibles should be paid under the UMPD coverage.
+For example, if an insured has collision coverage with a \$500 deductible and sustains \$1,000 of damage caused by a known uninsured motorist, the insurer would pay \$500 under the collision coverage and \$500 under the UMPD coverage.
+If the uninsured motorist was unknown, the insurer would pay \$500 under the collision coverage and \$300 under the UMPD coverage (\$500 less the \$200 UMPD deductible).
+(See § 38.2-2206 of the Code of Virginia.)
 (See also Commercial Automobile Standard Forms and Personal Automobile Standard Forms.)

 UMPD Coverage and Rental Reimbursement.
 Another area of UMPD coverage where the examiners frequently see problems involves paying rental expenses.
 If the insured is entitled to recover for the damage to a motor vehicle, he would also be entitled to rental expenses incurred (§ 8.01-66 of the Code of Virginia).
 Again, UMPD would be excess over any first party rental reimbursement coverage or transportation expense coverage that the insured has available.
-Rental/transportation costs are first paid under that coverage; once that coverage is exhausted, rental/transportation charges are paid under UMPD until that limit has been exhausted.

 Medical Expense Benefits-Terminology.
 The 2015 General Assembly amended Section 38.2-2201 by striking the term "ambulance" and replacing it with "emergency medical services vehicle" as defined in § 32.1-111.1.
 This was not intended to be a substantive change, just a change in terminology.
-The motor vehicle standard forms were amended to reflect this change in the Code. e
+The motor vehicle standard forms were amended to reflect this change in the Code.